IBM/Hybrid-Cloud-Applications-and-Services/README.md

 5. Go to the **deployment_artifacts** folder and move your **airlines.war** file to your main directory's **airline_app/apps** folder.

-# 2. Run the Application and Database on-premise using WebSphere, CouchDB and Docker
+# 2. Run the application and database on-premise using WebSphere, CouchDB and Docker

-In this step we will build our application server docker image with run it on docker.
-In this example, we will use WebSphere Liberty for our server.
-We will also deploy a local CouchDB database
+In this example, we will use WebSphere Liberty for our application server, and local CouchDB for our database.
+We will first build our application server docker image.

 At the end of this step, you should able to call your application APIs via localhost.